-Your dentist, Dr. John Cronkrite, John Felkner, wants your child to have the strong, healthy and top-notch smile they deserve.
+Your dentist, Dr. Nichols, Gonyo, and Cronkrite, wants your child to have the strong, healthy and top-notch smile they deserve.
 However, that goal is not possible without your help.
 Unfortunately, if you don’t know much about your child’s smile, you’re limited with all of the things you can do for their teeth and gums.
 So, it’s best to know all about your child’s smile.
 To teach you a little bit about it, your dentist is happy to share some facts about children’s smiles.
 Those facts are:

 -Baby teeth are also known as primary teeth or deciduous teeth.
 Your child should have 20 baby teeth once they all grow into place.
 They should begin erupting from the gums around 4 to 6 months of age and should stop erupting around 3 years of age.